 This post is about Halbfette Cursiv-Grotesque, a bold italic sans serif.
 Common in the last quarter of the nineteenth century, the typeface’s letterforms are slightly condensed.
 In the lowercase, “a” and “g” have single-story forms.
 The descenders are all very long.
-Many typefoundries carried this design.
-Not only Austrian, German and Swiss foundries sold the design.
-Foundries in other European countries – including Russia – sold it, too.
-United States foundries also sold the design.
-Indeed, a United States foundry may even have created it.
+Many typefoundries carried this design – not just in Austria, Germany and Switzerland but also in other European countries – including Russia – and the United States.

 The oldest specimen I have found for the design was printed for a typefoundry named J. H. Rust & Co. in 1875.
 That sheet shows three sizes of type – 8, 10 and 12pt.
 A year earlier, Rust & Co. had produced a sheet for the design’s 14, 20 and 28-pt sizes.
 The foundry sent both sheets to a periodical called the Journal für Buchdruckerkunst, Schriftgießerei und die verwandten Fächer.
 Unfortunately, none of the bound collections of 1874’s Journal issues I was able to consult included the advertising supplements sent to subscribers that year.
 I have no idea how the 1874 specimen looked.
 The 1875 specimen is reproduced above.
 It explicitly marketed matrices of Halbfette Cursiv-Grotesque to other typefoundries, not just fonts of type to printers.

 I am not sure whether Rust & Co. cut the initial punches for the sizes of the Halbfette Cursiv-Grotesque it sold.
-The company may have bought matrices for some of the six sizes from a United States foundry.
-Alternatively, one or more of the Halbfette Cursiv-Grotesque sizes may have come from Aigner & Gutenberg – a new Viennese typefoundry set up by Adolf Gutenberg in 1874.
+The company may have bought punches or matrices for some of the six sizes from Aigner & Gutenberg – a new Viennese typefoundry set up by Adolf Gutenberg in 1874.

 Who was J. H. Rust & Co.?